hahuyhoang411/hahuyhoang411.github.io/src/data/blog-posts/code-web-3.md

 Now open ChatGPT (or any AI assistant you like) and ask it:

-> _"Can you help me write a detailed prompt for Lovable to create a personal blog website?"_
+> _"Can you help me write a detailed prompt for AI coding assistant to create a personal blog website?"_

 You’ll get something like:

 Build me a personal blog website with the following pages:

 	•	Home: includes an introduction and featured posts
 	•	About Me: short bio with photo and links
 	•	Blog: simple blog layout with post previews